ethereum/ethereum-org-website/src/content/developers/tutorials/how-to-mint-an-nft/index.md

 All of them minted their NFT’s using Alchemy’s powerful API.
 In this tutorial, we’ll teach you how to the same in <10 minutes.

 “Minting a NFT” is the act of publishing a unique instance of your ERC-721 token on the blockchain.
-Using our smart contract from Part 1 of this NFT tutorial series, let’s flex our web3 skills and mint a NFT.
+Using our smart contract from [Part 1 of this NFT tutorial series](/developers/tutorials/how-to-write-and-deploy-an-nft/), let’s flex our web3 skills and mint a NFT.
 At the end of this tutorial, you’ll be able to mint as many NFTs as your heart (and wallet) desires!

-Let’s get started! 🪄
+Let’s get started!

 ## Step 1: Install web3 {#install-web3}